 You are not alone.
-We can help care for your loved one at home, giving you the support you need.
+We can help care for your loved one at home in Toronto, giving you the support you need through Alzheimer’s Care and Dementia Care

-At Comfort Keepers, we understand the struggles families face when caring for a senior with Alzheimer’s disease or dementia, and we are here to help.
+At Comfort Keepers®, we understand the struggles families face when caring for a senior with Alzheimer’s disease or dementia, and we are here to help you in Toronto.
 Our caregivers receive special training to care for seniors with Alzheimer’s disease and dementia, and we are dedicated to providing the highest quality care to support families during this difficult time.
 Our Alzheimer’s Care experts understand its symptoms, how it affects behavior, and that it progresses at different rates for different seniors.

 We understand what families are going through and are here to help.